CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms including error codes (E0382, E0597, etc.), common error messages ('value moved', 'borrowed value does not live long enough'), Rust keywords (ownership, borrow, lifetime, 'a, 'static, move, clone, Copy), and even Chinese translations (所有权, 借用, 生命周期).
+Excellent coverage of natural trigger terms including specific error codes (E0382, E0597, etc.), common error messages ('value moved', 'borrowed value does not live long enough'), Rust keywords (ownership, borrow, lifetime, 'a, 'static, move, clone, Copy), and even Chinese translations (所有权, 借用, 生命周期).

 3 / 3